caetanominuzzo/instruction-induction-optimization/README.md

 ]
 ```

-This example JSON format is taken from the included dataset-example-fibonacci-sequence.json file.
+This example JSON format is taken from the included `dataset-example-fibonacci-sequence.json` file.
 See the `dataset-example-*.json` files for more examples.
-Run the main script with the dataset file path as a command-line argument:
+Execute the main script using the dataset file path as a command-line argument:

 ```bash
 python main.py  /path/to/your/dataset.json